edjineer/AppointmentScheduler/README.md

 * Incorporate unique IDs to drs and patients to avoid conflicts
 * Build out a Client Class
 * Improve the Confirmation system
+* Test if there is any 24 hour rollover for night owl drs

 ## References and Tools Used